joyceannie/Fake-News-Detection/README.md

 * Support Vector Machine
 * Passive Aggressive Classifier

 Performance evaluation metrics like accuracy and confusion matrix are used for evaluating the models.
+Achieved 99.6% accuracy.
 You can read a detailed writeup of the project [here](https://medium.com/@joyceannie111/fake-news-detection-using-nlp-techniques-c2dc4be05f99).

 ### Future work